Get to Know: Clive

 The top five best things about Clive: Clive’s central location at the crossroads of two major interstate systems (35 and 80) and several main transportation corridors creates easy access to work, world-class art and culture and exceptional schools, while Clive’s residents and businesses consistently give Clive the highest marks for safety, care for natural and open spaces, value for taxes paid and trust in their municipal government.
 Clive tops the lists of relocation options for several reasons: low residential taxes, high-quality educational systems, a vibrant public art initiative and an exceptional offering of parks and recreational areas surrounding one of our best features, the Clive Greenbelt Trail.

 Community Traditions and Annual Events: A 45+ year tradition, the Clive Festival is a celebration of Clive held at Greenbelt Landing in July.
 Featuring live music and activities for all ages, the Clive Festival is best known for the Giant Slip N Slide and the “Thunder Over Clive” Fireworks.
-Over 400 individuals in the community receive baskets of food, personal care items, clothing, and toys to help make the holiday season brighter during the Clive Holiday Baskets for the Needy program.
+Over 80 families in the community receive baskets of food, personal care items, clothing, and toys to help make the holiday season brighter during the Clive Holiday Baskets for the Needy program.
 Food Truck Fridays allow the whole family to enjoy music, food and fun at Campbell Park in Clive.

 If you’re coming to check out the community, be sure to spend your day ... with the Clive Greenbelt Goats.
 During warmer weather the herd is moved along the trail working to clear the area.
 In the winter months you can visit them at the goat enclosure located north of Clive City Hall.
 Walk the popular Clive Greenbelt Trail’s 7.9-mile paved trail winds along Walnut Creek and through dense woodlands — you’ll soon forget you’re in an urban setting!
 Then visit the microbrewery located on the Clive Greenbelt Trail; 515 Brewing Company is known for handcrafting some of the best beers in Iowa.